In short

 - Travel/health insurance (min.
 EUR 30,000); criminal-record certificate, apostilled and translated.

 Apply for the D3 at your Portuguese consulate or VFS centre.
-The residence visa is valid 120 days with two entries; the highly qualified / research category is handled as a priority, with a processing target around 30 days (the general legal maximum is 60).
-Inside the window you attend an AIMA appointment in Portugal to collect the residence permit.
+The residence visa is valid 120 days with two entries.
+By law the highly qualified and research categories are meant to be treated as a priority, but the general legal decision target is 60 days and real consular timelines vary, so do not count on the fastest case.
+Inside the visa window you attend an AIMA appointment in Portugal to collect the residence permit.
 If your employer is IAPMEI-certified (Tech Visa), the company's term of responsibility streamlines the file.

 | Fee | 2026 amount | Notes |